open-rmf/rmf-web/packages/rmf-dashboard-framework/docs/getting-started.md

 ### Starting RMF Simulation

-If you are testing locally, you may see that the map, doors, robots etc are all empty, this is because the api server is not receiving any data from RMF.
+If you are testing locally, you may see that the map, doors, robots etc are all empty, this is because the API server is not receiving any data from RMF.
 Check out [`rmf_demos`](https://github.com/open-rmf/rmf_demos) if you want to test with a RMF simulation.

 ### Adding a New Tab